tanay5678/Instacart-Market-Basket-Analysis/README.md

 # Instacart-Market-Basket-Analysis

 My solution for the Instacart Market Basket Analysis competition on Kaggle.
+Check out my blog on medium (https://medium.com/analytics-vidhya/instacart-market-basket-analysis-kaggle-competition-856ddd7b08e0)

 ## Problem Statement
 Given anonymized data on customer orders over time, predict which previously purchased products will be in a user’s next order.